javocsoft/javocsoft-toolbox/README.md

 * A <b>GsonProcessor</b>.
 This class allows to work with JSON.
 * The <b>HTMLStyledTextView</b>.
 A class that allows to show HTML content in a textview.
 * An <b>animation factory</b> class set.
 * The <b>PRNGFixes</b> class.
-For Android Jelly Bean or minor versions.
-Applications which use Android's Java Cryptography Architecture (JCA) or the OpenSSL PRNG for key generation, signing, or random number generation may not receive cryptographically strong values on Android devices due to improper initialization of the underlying PRNG.
-Applications that directly invoke the system-provided OpenSSL PRNG without explicit initialization on Android are also affected.
+For Android Jelly Bean or minor versions. <i>Applications which use Android's Java Cryptography Architecture (JCA) or the OpenSSL PRNG for key generation, signing, or random number generation may not receive cryptographically strong values on Android devices due to improper initialization of the underlying PRNG.
+Applications that directly invoke the system-provided OpenSSL PRNG without explicit initialization on Android are also affected</i>.

 This library is under development because i use it for all my projects so i am all time adding new features :).